Constrained Conditional Moment Restriction Models

-Since AM spaces are not often employed in econometrics, we next provide a brief introduction that highlights the properties we need for our analysis.
-The definitions and results presented here can be found in Chapters 8 and 9 of \cite{aliprantis:border:2006}, and we refer the reader to said reference for a more detailed exposition.
-Before proceeding, we first recall the definitions of a partially ordered set and a lattice:
+We provide a brief introduction to AM spaces and refer the reader to Chapters 8 and 9 of \cite{aliprantis:border:2006} for a more detailed exposition.
+Before proceeding, we first recall the definitions of a partially ordered set and a lattice.

-\begin{definition} \rm A \emph{partially ordered set} $(\mathbf G, \geq)$ is a set $\mathbf G$ with a partial order relationship $\geq$ defined on it -- i.e. $\geq$ is a transitive $(x\geq y \text{ and } y \geq z \text{ implies } x\geq z)$, reflexive $(x\geq x)$, and antisymmetric $(x\geq y \text{ implies the negation of } y\geq x)$ relation. \end{definition}
+\begin{definition} \rm A \emph{partially ordered set} $(\mathbf G, \geq)$ is a set $\mathbf G$ with a partial order relationship $\geq$ defined on it -- i.e.\ $\geq$ is a transitive $(x\geq y \text{ and } y \geq z \text{ implies } x\geq z)$, reflexive $(x\geq x)$, and antisymmetric $(x\geq y \text{ implies the negation of } y\geq x)$ relation. \end{definition}

 \begin{definition} \rm A \emph{lattice} is a partially ordered set $(\mathbf G, \geq)$ such that any pair $x,y \in \mathbf G$ has a least upper bound (denoted $x\vee y$) and a greatest lower bound (denoted $x \wedge y$). \end{definition}